ea5gvk/dudestar/README.md

 Not only is software from these projects being used directly, but learning about the various network protocols and encoding/decoding of the various protocols was only possible thanks to the authors of all of these software projects.

+# Optional FLite Text-to-speech build
+I added Flite TTS TX capability to DUDE-Star so I didn't have to talk to myself all of the time during development and testing.
+To build DUDE-Star with Flite TTS support, uncomment the line #define USE_FLITE from the top of dudestar.h.
+You will need the Flite library and development header files installed on your system.
+When built with Flite support, 4 TTS check options and a Mic in option will be available at the bottom of the window.
+TTS1-TTS4 are 4 voice choices, and Mic in turns off TTS and uses the microphone for input.
+The text to be converted to speech and transmitted goes in the text box under the TTS checkboxes.

 # Usage
 On first launch, DUDE-Star will attempt to download the DMR ID list and the DPlus host file.
 The remaining host files will be downloaded as each one is selected.